LitCastVlog/MPV-Plex-Inspired-OSC-Theme/README.md

 use `ESC` key to hide OSC/Buttons (if it doesn't autohide)

-By default, keyboard navigation is enabled (like Plex HTPC) to disable it, open PlexOSC.lua in a text editor, scroll to line 57 and
+keyboard navigation can be enabled (mimics the keyboard functions of Plex HTPC) to enable, open PlexOSC.lua in a text editor, scroll to line 57 and

-change `keyboardnavigation = true` to `keyboardnavigation = false`
+change `keyboardnavigation = false` to `keyboardnavigation = true`

 # Installation: